CeciliaCaroline/boardgames/README.md

 - **Mock API Service**: Simulates server interaction to fetch JSON data.
 - **Edit Functionality**: Allows editing of table rows with changes logged to the console.
 - **Sorting and Filtering**: Built-in sorting and filtering capabilities for table columns.
-- **Testing**: I had some trouble getting jest to work with the Ant Design components and so I did not write any tests
+- **Testing**: I had some trouble getting Jest to work with the Ant Design components so I did not write any tests

+### Data Sorting
+While sorting data in the bbg_rating column, it was observed that some ratings were missing and represented by a '-' value.
+This caused issues with the table's sorting functionality, as the '-' values disrupted the expected numerical order.

+To address this, a custom data transformation was implemented.
+Any missing bbg_rating values represented by '-' are now replaced with 0, ensuring proper sorting and avoiding NaN errors during comparison.
+This allows the table to sort all entries consistently, even when some ratings are unavailable.
+See the implementation in this pull request[https://github.com/CeciliaCaroline/boardgames/pull/1]

 ## Technical Requirements